DanieleCongiusti/Resource-Allocation-Satellite-Communication/notes.md

 Parameters:

 * B, this has been provided to us by the project's specs
 * S, this has been choses based on the project's specific for M, where M = 100\*K^(log\_2(B)-1), in particular:

-&nbsp;	when B=2 the M is ALWAYS M=100 because the exponent will be 0, therefore it doesn't matter what K is, M will be this constant value
+ 	when B=2 the M is ALWAYS M=100 because the exponent will be 0, therefore it doesn't matter what K is, M will be this constant value

-&nbsp;	and since we want the packets to always be transmittable at any B
+ 	and since we want the packets to always be transmittable at any B

+* T, this has been computed in function of S and the possible Throughput that our system could have in the context of M2M/IoT systems.

+&nbsp;	We used the following sources to take an example for the Throughput:

+&nbsp;		- https://www.iotitaly.net/wp-content/uploads/2017/07/TEC\_Communication\_Technologies\_M2M\_IoT\_Ver\_12\_0\_-3rd-July-2017.pdf 	\[pg 32, Table2 -> LTE Cat-M1]

+&nbsp;		- https://www.1nce.com/it-it/risorse/iot-knowledge-base/cos-e-lte-cat-1 							\[LTE Cat-M2, used for IoT operations -> Data Rate: 2Mbps=0.25MBps=250KBps]

+&nbsp;	Since these values represent peak physical-layer capabilities, and not the effective throughput experienced by M2M/IoT applications,

+&nbsp;	a margin was assumed between the maximum data rate supported by the technology and the achievable system throughput.

+&nbsp;	Considering the small packet sizes of typical of M2M/IoT systems, the modeled system throughput

+&nbsp;	was therefore set to 200 KBps.

+&nbsp;

+&nbsp;	We then used this possible Throughput value and S's range to then compute the average of T, the rate of packet generation

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_